 - Restart Analytics service to confirm loading of tenant

 - Change the source database(s) to point to the new UAT data source(s).
-Please note that it can be very burdensome to update all the tables if you change data source names, therefore we suggest you choose the right data sources from the beginning, so you don’t have to change them when migration from Dev to UAT or to Prod.
+Please note that it can be very burdensome to update all the tables if you change data source names, therefore we suggest you choose the consistent data source names from the beginning, so you do not have to change them when migrating from Dev to UAT or to Prod.

 - Copy all required data source files (csv/xlsx) from the Dev environment (<IncortaHome>/tenants/MyTestTenant/data) to the UAT environment (<IncortaHome>/tenants/MyUATTenant/data).
 Data files are not exported with the tenant.